boucaron/randomstuff/LLM/rtx5060ti-local-llm-benchmark-july-2026.md

 #### Observations

-The sweat spot for the max Context capacity for this specific model using a MTP 1 way is the 112 KTok Context variant.
+The sweet spot for the max Context capacity for this specific model using a MTP 1 way is the 112 KTok Context variant.
 It starts at 35 tokens/s and finish around 23 tokens/s, this is not fast but usable.

 ### MTP 2 Way